saulpila/DickeModel.jl/docs/src/EnergyShellProjectionsExamples.md

-# Examples for DickeHusimiProjections
+# Examples for EnergyShellProjections
 ```@setup examples
 push!(LOAD_PATH,"../../src")
 on_github=get(ENV, "CI", nothing) == "true"
 cache_fold_name="./diags"
 use_current_dir_for_diags=on_github
-using Dicke
+using DickeModel
+on_github=false
 ```
-The module [`Dicke.DickeHusimiProjections`](@ref Dicke.DickeHusimiProjections) allows to integrate functions in the classical energy shells of the Dicke model, and has specialized functions for projections of the Husimi function and its moments.
+The module [`DickeModel.EnergyShellProjections`](@ref DickeModel.EnergyShellProjections) allows to integrate functions in the classical energy shells of the Dicke model, and has specialized functions for projections of the Husimi function and its moments.

 ## Projections of eigenstates

 We generate a quantum system.
-The function [`DickeHusimiProjections.proj_husimi_QP_matrix`](@ref Dicke.DickeHusimiProjections.proj_husimi_QP_matrix) that we use below uses multiple workers if available, so let us load some as well:
+The function [`EnergyShellProjections.proj_husimi_QP_matrix`](@ref DickeModel.EnergyShellProjections.proj_husimi_QP_matrix) that we use below uses multiple workers if available, so let us load some as well:
 ```@example examples
-using Dicke
+using DickeModel
-using Dicke.DickeBCE
+using DickeModel.DickeBCE
-using Dicke.ClassicalDicke
+using DickeModel.ClassicalDicke
-using Dicke.DickeHusimiProjections
+using DickeModel.EnergyShellProjections
 using Distributed
 using Plots
 j = 30